Your precious words. You know they’ve got to be right to attract the audience you want.

 Internal links back to your own cornerstone content will keep people on your site and reading your best material.

-External links demonstrate that you’ve researched the topic and want to highlight other experts.
-Good content uses both to expand your reader’s understanding and add value.
+External links demonstrate that you’ve researched the topic and want to cite other experts.

 Another advantage of internal links is they make it less frustrating when some dirtbag scrapes your content (cuts and pastes it to their own site without attribution).